 Our Lady of Sorrows – Readings

-He does not specify what that “sword” might be but now we can see that it particularly alludes to the suffering and death of Jesus which she witnessed.
-However, the “sword” can also be applied to the other painful experiences we remember in the Seven Sorrows of Mary.
+He does not specify what that “sword” might be, but now we can see that it particularly alludes to the suffering and death of Jesus which she witnessed.
+However, the “sword” can also be applied to the other painful experiences we remember as the Seven Sorrows of Mary.

 Comments Off on Our Lady of Sorrows – Readings